netquick/DeFRaG_helper/README.md

 - SevenZipExtractor
 - WPFFolderBrowser

 Custom styles are selfmade as packages like mahApp.metro blew my app to 110MB (this is about 1.1MB actually).
+WPF Application in pure C#.
+Source is free to use, credits for the parser classes are welcome.

 No commercial interest - Aimed to get more people into DeFRaG and let the ones that already play it have it easier to try out maps.
 Enjoy.

 Startscreen offers access to active servers and the l0 last played Random maps

 ![image](https://github.com/user-attachments/assets/2524872c-300c-4c04-a4bc-cea503201a15)

-Map Browser with over 18k maps
+Map Browser with over 18k maps, launch by individual playbuttons or download

 ![image](https://github.com/user-attachments/assets/e1059278-35e2-492a-bd61-bdf56ce0a5b4)